-684 1 Cor.
-15:52 - at the last trumpet: Craig Blomberg (A Case for Historic Premillennialism: An Alternative to "Left Behind" Eschatology, Edited by Craig L. Blomberg and Sung Wook Chung, p.
-80) states the following:
+However, Craig Blomberg (A Case for Historic Premillennialism: An Alternative to "Left Behind" Eschatology, Edited by Craig L. Blomberg and Sung Wook Chung, p.
+80) has a different idea:

 The trumpet call of God in 1 Thessalonians 4:16 calls to mind similar imagery in 1 Corinthians 15:52.
-The two trumpets need not be the same, but if they are, then we have further support for posttribulationism, since the
+The two trumpets need not be the same, but if they are, then we have further support for posttribulationism, since the Corinthian trumpet is called the "last" one and coincides with the final, general resurrection (cf. 1 Cor.
+15:53-47).